jimrthy/frereth-app/doc/intro.md

 of (defn...) top-level forms.

 A map of function names to bodies seems like it might be a better choice.
+But it also looks very different from what "everyone" already knows.
+Assuming they know clojurescript, which is a silly assumption.

+Maybe it should be represented this way internally.
+Or maybe that's what the cljs compiler already does.

+## :render-events

+Right now I have two different kinds of events.

+Each can optionally return a message which will be forwarded back to the either itself or the server/Universe.
+That choice depends on where the handler's registered.
+(TODO: make sure I have error handling to verify that message responses do have registered handlers.
+For that matter, they really need specs to validate what's being sent back and forth).

 ### on-render

 This returns a sequence of instructions that will be passed along to the rendering engine to actually draw each updated frame.

-## :render-events

-Right now I have two different kinds of events.

-Each can optionally return a message that will be forwarded back to the server/Universe.

 ### DOM events